uf-mil/mil/perception/docker_tf/README.md

 # Transfer Learning Object Detection - A Short Tutorial

 # @TODO
-1. Rename the my_scripts folder to be transfer_learning
-2. Add labelbox_dataset_processing folder.
-3. Move generate_tfrecord & csv_to_tfrecord.sh into labelbox_dataset_processing folder
-4. Edit generate_tfrecord to generate labelmap.pbtxt
-5. Edit shell script to launch a new python script that edits generate_tfrecord (or loads a config that tfrecord interprets) to allow for easy class adaptation.
-6. Merge csv_to_tfrecord.sh and process_images.sh
+1. Make the process.py script the only thing run using rosrun, eliminate the generate_tfrecords.py file or incorporate it's calling into the process.py.
+2. Remove menu and change it to command line arguments.
-7. Configurable image download
+3. Configurable image download
-8. In cvt_pascal.py make the json file name an input from the shell script or enforce a standard name.
-Temp standard: data.json.
-9. Add docker build to the install script.
+4. Add docker build to the install script.
 Until then docker build must be done manually.
-10. Give Docker Image a better name.
-11. Convert all scripts into a library.
-12. Add a menu for interaction.
-13. Incoporate new method of accessing data.
-14. Add all scripts into one.
-15. Have datasets stored on internal server so it can be downloaded.
+5. Have datasets stored on internal server so it can be downloaded.
-16. Use premade labelmap.pbtxt files that only need to changed once a year.
+6. Use premade labelmap.pbtxt files that only need to changed once a year.

 ## Quick Start: The Important Bits

 This is a quick start to getting this running and skips some lengthy explination.
 In the future you will not need to edit the generate_tfrecord.py script, and will only need to add the labelmap.pbtxt and data.
+Note that the model directory that you download from the model zoo needs to be cleaned.
+Only the three model model.cpkt files and the pipeline.config should be present in the directory.
+Any further files (such as a graph.pbtxt or a checkpoint file) will break the trainer!

 ### Data